jamieroche1987/Battleships/README.md

 ### User Turn

  * The user selects a slot on the board trying to guess where the computer fleet is.
- * Displays a message to the user as a result of the turn.
+ * Displays a message to the user as a result of their turn.
- * Displays the board with an '0' for missing the ship and an 'X' for destroying one.
+ * Displays the board with an '0' for missing the ship and an 'X' for destroying a ship.

  <img src="assets/user-result-of-shot.png">